 _

-As you know, I am one of the most faithful fans of the FrogPubs brand (feel free to check out my article to learn more), and have been for many years.
-It was therefore one of the first places I rushed to after the reopening of the terraces!
-And I chose to go to the address located in Bercy Village, firstly because it is close to my home and also because it is the one that has the largest terrace of the group (more than 400 seats on the terrace!).
+As you know, I am a loyal follower of the FrogPubs brand (feel free to check out my article to learn more) and have been for many years.
+It was therefore among the first places I rushed to after the terraces reopened!
+And I chose to go to the location in Bercy Village, partly because it’s close to where I live and also because it has the largest terrace of the group (over 400 seats on the terrace!).

-On the menu: good beers as always, obviously, but also burgers, sweet potato fries that I absolutely love, and some new additions to their menu, such as gyoza (veggie or chicken curry).
+On the menu: good beers as always of course, but also burgers, sweet potato fries which I love, and new additions to their menu, gyozas (veggie or chicken curry).

 The Frog at Bercy Village